 Do you have “side effects” from the drugs you are taking?

-The definition of side effect of a drug is any effect other than the intended effect.
+The definition of a side effect of a drug is any effect other than the intended effect.
 Anything that happens as a result of a drug that is undesirable is labeled as a “side effect.”

 Side effects of prescription drugs are unavoidable.
 As a Doctor of Pharmacy, I know medicine and drugs have the ability to help people who need them.
 However, their good effects are very limited.
-Helping people eliminate the need for most if not all, drugs should be the true goal of healthcare.
+Helping people reduce the need for most if not all, prescription drugs should be the true goal of healthcare.
 Here is a list of tips to reduce your medications’ side effects and hopefully minimize the need for any or most of them.

 - Make healthy lifestyle changes.
 The primary change that aids in reducing drug side effects is a healthy diet.
 Healthy eating is rich in protein, healthy fats, vegetables and low in carbohydrates, processed foods, and sugar.
 I cannot think of a single medical condition that is not aggravated by eating sugar and refined carbohydrates.
 Other healthy changes include drinking plenty of water, using Celtic sea salt instead of table salt and exercise regularly.